andreamancuso/event-bus/README.md

 Instances of the EventBus (brokers) can be used as follows:

-`eventBus.on('eventName', function() {})`
+`eventBus.on('eventName', function() {}, context)`

 Allows one or more functions (action handlers) to be attached to named events (actions) emitted by the object.
 Event names can be any valid JavaScript property.
+An optional context object can be specified.

 `eventBus.emit('eventName')`